-Gabby Gomez Sosa enters her third season as the sideline boss for the Missouri State field hockey team, and returns a slew of talented players from a 2012 team that featured 13 freshmen and was the youngest MSU squad in 15 seasons.
-Under Gomez Sosa's leadership, the Bears defied their inexperience early on and became the first MSU field hockey team to start Mid-American Conference play with a 2-0 record.
+Gomez Sosa's 2013 squad returned a slew of talented players from the previous season, as the 2012 team featured 13 freshmen and was the youngest MSU squad in 15 seasons.
+The Bears defied their inexperience early on and became the first MSU field hockey team to start Mid-American Conference play with a 2-0 record.

 The 2005 graduate of Missouri State had been an assistant on the Bears staff for the 2009 and 2010 seasons under Dawn Callahan.
-In her two seasons as an assistant, she helped coach three players to All-MAC recognition and two top-eight goal scorers in the conference.
+In her two seasons as an assistant, she helped coach three players to all-MAC recognition and two top-eight goal scorers in the conference.
 The team also improved its overall and MAC win totals from 2009 to 2010.

 When Gomez Sosa completed her MSU playing career in 2004, she was one of the most decorated field hockey athletes in school history.
 She was named to the NorPac All-Conference team all four seasons and won the conference's Rookie of the Year Award in 2001.
-From 2002-04, she was named to the National Field Hockey Coaches Association All-West Region team, and her senior season she became the first Bear honored on the NFHCA All-America Team (third team).
+From 2002-04, she was named to the National Field Hockey Coaches Association All-West Region team, and in her senior season she became the first Bear honored on the NFHCA All-America Team (third team).
 Gomez Sosa was a two-time team captain and remains the only Missouri State player ever to receive the All-America distinction from the NFHCA.

 When Gomez Sosa left the Bears, she left her name littered throughout the history books.
-Her 55 career points were sixth on the Bears all-time list, while her 15 assists placed her eighth.
+Her 55 career points were sixth on the Bears' all-time list, while her 15 assists placed her eighth.
 As a senior, Gomez Sosa posted eight assists, the eighth-highest single-season total in Bear history.
 She also scored 20 goals in her four years playing under Dawn Callahan, earning 67 starts in 71 matches.